glowredman/MAtmos/README.md

 The project can be built using Gradle.

 The project uses a multi-project structure.
-Don't import the root directory into your IDE -- work with the `projects/forge` directory instead.
-IntelliJ is not supported at the moment, you'll have to use Eclipse.
+The subproject for each game version can be found in `projects/<version>` folder.
+Some subprojects can be built with different targets, add `-Ptarget=foo` to your gradle command to target the `foo` target.

 To run in an IDE, use the following program arguments: